 A Healthcare Navigator is medically savvy, works for you and will stand by you!

 If you engage an independent professional healthcare navigator, they attend medical meetings with you and your healthcare team, either face-to-face, by phone or video link.

 Your navigator’s job is to listen to the information provided by the doctor or whoever and explain to you and your family anything that needs clarification and advocate on your behalf if needed.

 Asking questions of your doctors on your behalf, recapping and summarising for you to look at later – can be so valuable.
 It is easier to digest information when you are relaxed and at home.

 This support is important, especially at diagnosis, as you may be meeting multiple healthcare professionals.
 Your health professionals may not always communicate in a way you understand, or to each other well.

 Not only is it confusing, it is very complex and hard for you as a patient to keep on top of it all, as you have enough to deal with – your emotions for one!
-A bit of project management can really help.
+A bit of navigation and project management can really help.